ZhiwenZhu815112/ENPM631-CHATSERVER/QUICKSTART_HELM.md

 This guide will get the application running in **5 minutes**.

 ### Prerequisites
-- Kubernetes cluster (Minikube or Docker Desktop with Kubernetes enabled)
+- Kubernetes cluster (Docker Desktop with Kubernetes enabled)
 - kubectl installed
 - Helm 3.x installed
 - Docker installed